AlothLut/Symfony-RabbitMQ-csv-uploader/readme.md

 7) open route http://0.0.0.0/upload and load csv

-8) init messenger for check ```docker-compose exec -T php-fpm bash -c "php bin/console messenger:consume async -vv"```
+8) init messenger for the queue trigger ```docker-compose exec -T php-fpm bash -c "php bin/console messenger:consume async -vv"```

 9) we will get a synch report and asynch loading into the database with rabbitmq

-TODO: add tests